-The Scholars in HeAlth Research Program is a joint FM and FHS graduate program that consists of a 12-credit summer diploma, a 12-credit two-semester diploma, as well as a 35-credit master's degree.
-The summer diploma, two-semester diploma, and the MS degree are open to graduates of health fields.
+The Scholars in Health Research Program is a joint FM and FHS graduate program that consists of a 12-credit summer diploma, a 12-credit two-term diploma, as well as a 35-credit master's degree.
+The summer diploma, two-term diploma, and the MS degree are open to graduates of health fields.
 Social scientists and humanities graduates interested in Non-Communicable Diseases (NCD) can also enroll in the program, provided they fulfill admission and selection criteria and have the necessary background to follow the course curriculum.
-Credits earned for the SHARP summer diploma and two-semester diploma can be credited towards the Master of Science in Health Research requirements.
+Credits earned for the SHARP summer diploma and two-term diploma can be credited towards the master of science in health research requirements.
 These credits can also be credited in full or partly towards other post-graduate degrees at FM, FHS, FAFS, or HSON and possibly at other institutions.

 SHARP provides graduates with the required foundation to pursue a career in clinical and translational research.
 Although focused on NCD, a major cause of mortality and morbidity in the region, the garnered skills are applicable to other areas of clinical research.
 The Program helps create and sustain a cadre of highly trained researchers who conduct patient-oriented and population-oriented studies on NCD.
-It also equips trainees with management and leadership skills needed to become "change agents" and lead research groups, academic departments or other health care settings.
+It also equips trainees with management and leadership skills needed to become "change agents" and lead research groups, academic departments, or other healthcare settings.
 Management and leadership courses are offered in collaboration with faculty at the Olayan School of Business.